-Parameter Description SERVICE PORT Configuration of the Service port (LAN connector IP MODE: DHCP CLIENT (default) or STATIC IP ADDRESS (only editable if Static is selected) NETMASK (only editable if Static is selected) GATEWAY (only editable if Static is selected) INTER- CONNECTION PORTS IP ADDRESS (Read only) NETMASK (Read only) GATEWAY (Read only) RSTP ENABLED: ON or OFF RSTP PRIORITY If a DHCP server is not available, the interconnection ports automatically use zeroconf to obtain an IP address.
+Parameter Description SERVICE PORT Configuration of the Service port (LAN connector Δ IP MODE: STATIC (default) or DHCP CLIENT IP ADDRESS (only editable if Static is selected) NETMASK (only editable if Static is selected) GATEWAY (only editable if Static is selected) INTER- CONNECTION PORTS IP ADDRESS (Read only) NETMASK (Read only) GATEWAY (Read only) If a DHCP server is not available, the interconnection ports automatically use zeroconf to obtain an IP address.
 TRANSCEIVER PORTS IP ADDRESS (Read only) NETMASK (Read only) GATEWAY (Read only) If a DHCP server is not available, the transceiver ports automatically use zeroconf to obtain an IP address.